Evictions During the COVID-19 Pandemic

 - Are engaged in criminal activity

-All deadlines listed in Chapter 24 of the Property Code and Texas Civil Procedure Rule 510 are tolled from March 19 to April 19.
-That means time between March 19 and April 19 will not count toward any of these deadlines.
-If you are counting days for a Chapter 24 or Rule 510 deadline, stop your count on March 19 and begin again on April 20.
+All deadlines listed in Chapter 24 of the Property Code and Texas Civil Procedure Rule 510 are tolled from March 19 until after May 18 [updated].
+That means time between March 19 and May 19 will not count toward any of these deadlines.
+If you are counting days for a Chapter 24 or Rule 510 deadline, stop your count on March 19 and begin again on May 19.

 Appealing your eviction: You normally have 5 calendar days after your hearing to appeal an eviction to County Court.
-The time between March 19 and April 19 does not count toward those five days.
+The time between March 19 and May 19 does not count toward those five days.
+(May 19 does count.)

-Under the current statewide emergency order, courts will be allowed to start hearing eviction cases again on April 20, 2020.
-This might change if the court extends the order, but do not count on that.
-Be prepared to show up for any eviction hearings scheduled after April 19, 2020.
+Under the current statewide emergency order, courts will be allowed to start hearing eviction cases again on May 19, 2020.
+Be prepared to show up for any eviction hearings scheduled after May 18, 2020.